mezw/mapbox-gl-js-docs/README.md

 💡 If you receive an error related to `@mapbox/appropriate-images`, try `nvm use && npm start`.

+💡 You can use this repo to preview changes to content in the `mapbox-gl-js` submodule.
+1. To preview changes to the style spec, make your changes to files in the `node_modules` folder, save the files, and then use `npm start` to start the server and view the pages in a web browser.
+1. To preview changes to the main `mapbox-gl-js` source code, make your changes to a file (for example, `mapbox-gl-js/src/ui/marker.js`), save the file, and then use `npm start` to start the server and view the page in a web browser.
+*(Note: You will not be able to commit your changes to files in the `node_modules` folder or to `mapbox-gl-js` source code files in this repo.
+You must make your **actual** changes in the [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) repo.)*

 The examples section of the locally run documentation will use the GL JS version located in `../mapbox-gl-js/dist`, so make sure to have a working minified build in your local copy of the `mapbox-gl-js` repo (not the submodule).